 On a Saturday in 1999, a group of children in Mumbai climbed onto a bus.
 Their destination was the beaches and hills outside Mumbai.
 It would be a day away from the harshness of life in the slums, a day when they could be free and part of a team.
 For the children it was more than just a day out; it was an opportunity for change.
 It was a ride on the ‘Magic Bus’.

 With them was Matthew Spacie, at the time the COO of Cox and Kings in Mumbai.
 Months before, he had been playing with a rugby ball outside his office when he noticed a group of boys living at the bus stop across the street.
 He called them over to hop the fence and play some rugby.
 Their games quickly became a routine and over the next few months, Matthew began coaching them as a team.

 The effect on the boys was remarkable.
-Being part of a team gave them a sense of worth and inspired them to aim higher.
-They began to make positive changes in their lives because of Matthew and how he had become a mentor to them.
-Matthew saw the dramatic influence he had in their lives as a mentor and encouraged the boys to become mentors to younger children in their community.
+Being part of a team inspired them to aim higher.
+They went back to school, enrolled in vocational courses and became mentors for younger children in their community.

 “A couple of things really struck me early on,” Matthew explains.
 “Firstly, there were a tremendous amount of infrastructure and services focused on education, but schools sat empty.
 Secondly, there was a great deficit of organisations focusing on sustainable livelihoods.
 I also found there wasn’t much being done to develop the social and emotional skills of marginalised children.”